CosmeValera/LeagueOfPokemon/README.md

 ## Usage

-Fork or download this repository in your device open the source code and press
+Fork or download this repository in your device open the source code and press run.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update tests as appropriate, once I've done them.